 - Measurement Filter: No Filter. - Measurement Bandwidth (RSA6100B Series): This is set to the maximum real-time bandwidth of the instrument (40 MHz in a base instrument or 110 MHz with instruments with Option 110).
 Note: The label on the "Measurement Bandwidth" setting is just "Bandwidth".
-Like the main instrument Preset command and the other application presets, the Pulse Analysis application preset also sets most other instrument controls to default values.

-- Measurement Bandwidth (RSA5100A Series): This is set to the maximum real-time bandwidth of the instrument (25 MHz in a base instrument, 40 MHz in instruments with Option 40, 85 MHz in instruments with Option 85, or 110 MHz in instruments with Option 110).
+Like the main instrument Preset command and the other application presets, the Pulse Analysis application preset also sets most other instrument controls to default values. - Measurement Bandwidth (RSA5100A Series): This is set to the maximum real-time bandwidth of the instrument (25 MHz in a base instrument, 40 MHz in instruments with Option 40, 85 MHz in instruments with Option 85, or 110 MHz in instruments with Option 110).
 Note: The label on the "Measurement Bandwidth" setting is just "Bandwidth".
 Like the main instrument Preset command and the other application presets, the Pulse Analysis application preset also sets most other instrument controls to default values. - Analysis Period: This is set to 2 ms to ensure a good probability of catching several pulses for typical signals.

-To use the Pulse Analysis preset (assuming that Pulse Analysis is the selected preset on the list of Application Presets and Preset action is set to Recall selected preset):
+To use the Pulse Analysis preset (assuming the Preset action is set to Show list in the Presets tab of the Options control panel):

-- 1. Select File > More presets > Application.
-Click OK. - 2.
+- 1. Select Presets > Application.
+Select Pulse Analysis and then click OK. - 2.
 Set the Center Frequency control to the carrier frequency of your pulsed signal. - 3.
 Set the Reference Level to place the peak of the pulse signal approximately 0-10 dB down from the top of the Time Overview display. - You may need to trigger on the signal to get a more stable display.
 This is set up in the Trigger control panel. ("Trig" button).
 Using the Power trigger type with the RF Input source works well for many pulsed signals. - 4.
 Set the Analysis Period to cover the number of pulses in your signal that you want to analyze.
 To do this, click in the data entry field of the Time Overview window and set the analysis length as needed.